📙ACT/Question Types

 Supporting Details

 Asks you to locate specific information stated in the passage.
-These are factual recall questions โ€” the answer is directly in the text.
+The answer is directly in the text — these are pure retrieval questions.

 Example Question